 Abstract

 The integration of circular economy (CE) models into everyday contexts generates huge amount of data involved in goods tracking and tokenization procedures.
 The sector of blockchain platforms is extremely varied, and the choice of the proper technology is not easy.
 It is important that the selection is conducted consistently with respect to the CE models.
 With this study, we present a performance indicator named Blockchain Circular Economy Index (BCEI).
 BCEI, obtained through Multicriteria Decision Analysis and Analytic Hierarchy Process, aims to measure the suitability of blockchain platforms to the needs highlighted by a CE scenario.
 The present study is contextualized by comparing six blockchain platforms, for each of which, the related BCEI is calculated.
 The results of the analysis show that transaction fee and energy consumption are the two most critical parameters.
-In addition, attractive business opportunities emerge for the development of blockchain technologies specialized in managing CE processes.

 Keywords: Blockchain, Circular Economy, Digitalization, Multicriteria Decision Analysis, Technological Sustainability

+Graphical abstract